vzovko/KubePi/Kubernetes/README.md

 helm install --name metallb stable/metallb
 ```

 Modify the IP address range in `metallb-configmap.yaml` and create the configmap afterwards.
+I'm using a range which I not served by my routers DHCP `192.168.178.200-192.168.178.250`.
 ```
 kubectl create -f metallb-configmap.yaml
 ```